Hudswell Community Charity – investing in new affordable housing

 Hudswell Community Charity was founded over a century ago for the relief of poverty and sickness among its residents.
 Today, it is meeting those objectives by building new affordable housing for young families.

 The average price of a property in Hudswell is currently £348,000 and there are very few properties to rent, with an average rent being £648 per month.
 This situation makes it very difficult for those with an average or below average income to acquire a new home in the village.
-In response to this problem, Hudswell charity decided to build three new homes on land it owns in the centre of the village.
+After conducting a housing needs survey, trustees felt that there was sufficient demand to make use of farmland that they owned in the centre of the village and their accumulated reserves of just over £100,000 to provide three new homes.